OctopusDeploy/docs/docs/projects/project-triggers/deployment-target-triggers.md

 ---
-title: Deployment Target Triggers
+title: Deployment target triggers
 description: Deployment target triggers allow you to define unattended behavior for your project that will cause an automatic deployment of a release into an environment.
 position: 1
 ---

-Deployment Target Triggers (also known as auto-deploy) let you to define an unattended behavior for your [Projects](/docs/projects/index.md) that will cause an automatic deployment of a release into an [Environment](/docs/infrastructure/environments/index.md).
+Deployment target triggers (also known as auto-deploy) let you to define an unattended behavior for your [Projects](/docs/projects/index.md) that will cause an automatic deployment of a release into an [Environment](/docs/infrastructure/environments/index.md).
 This means, you can configure new deployment targets to be just like their counterparts.

-Deployment target Triggers can help you:
+Deployment target triggers can help you:

 - [Elastically scale a farm of servers](/docs/deployment-patterns/elastic-and-transient-environments/index.md).
 - [Automatically keep your deployment targets up to date](/docs/deployment-patterns/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md) without needing to perform manual deployments.